 International scholars on J-1 visas must also carry health insurance for the entire duration of their program as mandated by the Department of State's Student and Exchange Visitor Program (SEVP).
 More information about health insurance options for UC Merced J-1 scholars can be found here.

 Most states require you to maintain certain minimum levels of liability insurance on your car in case you are involved in an accident.
 The insurance covers your liability for damage to the other car and injuries sustained by all people involved in the accident.
 We strongly recommend getting insurance that covers more than the legal minimums.
-You can also get collision insurance to cover the cost of fixing your car and comprehensive (theft) insurance in case the car is stolen, but this is only worthwhile for a new car or a model of recent vintage.
-If you don't have car insurance, you won't be able to register the car.
+You can also get collision insurance to cover the cost of fixing your car and comprehensive (theft) insurance in case the car is stolen.
+Without car insurance, you won't be able to register the car.

 A basic guide to understanding insurance and terminology related to insurance can be found here (provided only as a resource and not an endorsement).